Board of Education mailbag

 Question: Who qualifies to ride a bus vs. who is required to walk or find alternate transportation to school?

-Answer (from assistant superintendent John Fitzgerald, who oversees operations): The district has a board policy for walking ranges.
+Answer (Fitzgerald): The district has a board policy for walking ranges.
 For elementary students, it is ¾ of a mile.
 For middle school and high school students, it is a 1 ½ mile range.
 Students who live within those boundaries are not provided busing.
 In terms of the legal side of it, busing is a privilege, not a right.
 If the district decides to provide busing, there’s also an obligation to transport to private schools like St. Joe’s that reside in the district boundaries.

 Question: How many kids can be in a bus/per seat?

 Answer (Fitzgerald): It depends on the size of the bus.
 Most of our buses are 78-80 passengers.
 The bus manufacturers claim there can fit three full-size teenagers per seat.
 LOCS does not typically schedule them that way.
 At the beginning of the year, more kids ride, then several of them end up driving or walking.
 So buses are typically more full earlier in the year, then the numbers settle down.

 Question: What should a parent do when they have questions concerns about their bus stop or other busing/walking concerns?

 Answer (Fitzgerald): If it’s a bus stop issue, or if there are general transportation questions, they can call Transportation at (248) 391-5455.
 Depending on when they call, be prepared to wait or get a call back because of the operations at certain times of the day.